EnigmaCurry/curlbomb/README.md

 usual.

 `-e, --encrypt` Encrypt the resource with gpg before serving it to the client.
-A randomly generated symmetric passphrase will be used printed below the client command on the server.
+A randomly generated symmetric passphrase will be printed below the client command on the server.
 This passphrase must be input on the client.
 You can specify the passphrase to use interactively with `--passphrase`.
 You can use public key encryption if you use